- Computational Social Science

-- After you have pre-enrolled for the last fall term of your senior year.
-Submit the Early Admission Petition by April 20.
+- After you have pre-enrolled during the spring term prior to your last fall term of your senior year, submit the Early Admission Petition.
 This also applies to juniors who intend to complete their undergraduate studies early.

 - If the petition is approved, you will be allowed to enroll in graduate level courses for the Fall term that will count toward your MPS degree.
-During the Fall term, you will be required to submit a Graduate Admissions application by October 1 for the upcoming Spring term.
+During the fall term, you will be required to submit a Graduate Admissions application by October 10 for the upcoming spring term.

 Graduating in May or August with your undergraduate degree?

-- After you have pre-enrolled for the last spring term of your senior year.
-Submit the Early Admission Petition by November 1.
+- After you have pre-enrolled during the fall term prior to your last spring or summer term of your senior year, submit the Early Admission Petition.
 This also applies to juniors who intend to complete their undergraduate studies early.

-- If the petition is approved you will be allowed to enroll in graduate level courses for the Spring term that will count toward your MPS degree.
-During the Spring term, you will be required to submit a Graduate Admissions application by January 15 for the upcoming Fall term.
+- If the petition is approved, you will be allowed to enroll in graduate level courses for the spring term that will count toward your MPS degree.
+You will be required to submit a Graduate Admissions application by January 15 for the upcoming fall term.